Bukit Lawang: Invertebrates

+History

 A flash flood hit Bukit Lawang on 2 November 2003.
 The disaster destroyed the local tourist resorts and had a devastating impact to the local tourism industry in the area.

 Around 400 houses, 3 mosques, 8 bridges, 280 kiosks and food stalls, 35 hotels and guest houses were destroyed by the flood; 239 people including 5 tourists were killed, and around 1,400 locals lost their homes.
 Local authorities and an environmental NGO attributed it to illegal logging.

 Thanks to several international cooperation agencies, the site was rebuilt and re-opened again in July 2004.
-The area is slowly regenerating and offers truly wonderful escapes and the chance to see an abundance of wildlife.
+The area is slowly regenerating and offers wildlife tourism.

+Safety

+Bukit Lawang is generally considered to be safe and friendly to tourists.